sibblegp/Storj-Dashboard-Client/README.md

 ```
 It's finally time to set up the client.
 First, we need to make sure of a few things.

-* NVM/storjshare should be installed somewhere under /home
+* You will need to enter your StorJDash login details.
+You should have a registered account at [StorjDash](https://www.storjdash.com/).
-* All of your active configuration files should be in their own directory
+* All of your configuration files should be in their own directory.
-* Your config files should be in standard format without any additional comments
+* Your config files should be in standard format without any additional comments.
-* You should have a registered account at [StorjDash](https://www.storjdash.com/)

 Let's configure the client: